mmiscool/aiCoder/README.md

 # Standard Workflow
-1. Run `aiCoder` in your project’s directory.
+1. Run `aiCoder` or just the `a` command in your project’s directory.
 2. Visit [http://localhost:3000](http://localhost:3000) to access the web UI.
 3. Use **New Plan Chat** to discuss and define your project requirements, then save the plan.
 The saved plan guides future implementations.
 4. Open the **Files** tab to select the target file you want to modify.